ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   *su betty          Switches the current user to the user betty\

   *id -un, --name    Prints the effective username of the current user\
+  *id -gn            Prints all the groups the current user is part of\